-Paul R. Gougelman, TPA General Counsel
+Paul R. Gougelman, JPA General Counsel

-Amendment #2 Transportation 2045 Long Range Transportation Plan (LRTP) Planning Agency Summary of Proposed Changes
+Amendment #3 Transportation 2045 Long Range Transportation Plan (LRTP) Planning Agency Summary of Proposed Changes

 The 2045 LRTP was adopted by the TPA Governing Board on December 12, 2019.
-The most recent Administrative Modification was filed January 7, 2022.

-The 2045 LRTP Amendment #2 is required for consistency with the 2024 - 2028 Transportation Improvement Program (TIP) and the updated FDOT Strategic Intermodal System (SIS) Cost Feasible Plan.
-TPA has scheduled adoption of Amendment #2 at the October 19, 2023 TPA Governing Board Meeting.
-Draft changes are proposed to amend or modify the LRTP to reflect changes in costs, project timing, increased revenue assumptions based on the recent Bipartisan Infrastructure Law (BIL), and the inclusion or deletion of projects.
+TPA adopted Amendment #2 on October 19, 2023, for consistency with the 2024 - 2028 Transportation Improvement Program (TIP) and the updated FDOT Strategic Intermodal System (SIS) Cost Feasible Plan.

+Amendment #3 is proposed to incorporate locally funded projects into the LRTP that demonstrates TPA project support, and planning consistency required of local agencies when requesting funding through State or Federal discretionary funding programs.

+TPA has scheduled adoption of Amendment #3 at the March 21, 2024 TPA Governing Board Meeting.